 Are we experiencing the “strong comfort of the Holy Spirit” or do we turn to Twitter or Facebook in search of solace?

 It is easy to give in to fear in this world, but remember to fear the Lord.
 If we are focused on fearing him, we won’t be nearly as fearful of anything else.
 When you need comfort, depend on the Holy Spirit, pray, read your Bible, and you’ll be amazed at the compassion and encouragement you will find.

-Post credit: Unlocking the Bible
+Post credit: Open the Bible